mariechatfield/tutorials/firebase/steps/step4_write_dynamic_data.md

 You can use the [jQuery](https://jquery.com/) library to select and manipulate HTML elements.

-You can use the [Bootstrap](http://getbootstrap.com/) framework to style HTML elemnts.
+You can use the [Bootstrap](http://getbootstrap.com/) framework to style HTML elements.

 You can write dynamic, user-generated data to your database.